Personal Injury -- Plaintiff Law

 Personal injury lawsuits are complicated, but often necessary if you’re injured by someone else’s actions and can’t afford your care on your own.
 When you sue your injurer, you can recover monetary damages for the costs of your immediate medical bills, your long-term care, pain and suffering, lost wages, and the loss of potential wages if you cannot work long term.

-Every state has its own rules that apply to personal injury lawsuits, so it’s important to pay attention to the rules the Indiana courts expect you to follow.
+Every state has its own rules that apply to personal injury lawsuits.
+If you are injured in South Bend, Indianapolis, Bloomington, or anywhere else in the state, it’s important to pay attention to the rules the Indiana courts expect you to follow.

 There are many circumstances that can create a claim based on an injury.
 With some exceptions, you can recover damages for most injuries caused by another person, whether those injuries were intentional or accidental.